By Pablo Angulo-Gonzalez

 One of the longtime businesses along the canal in the Historic Bricktown District of Oklahoma City is Pinot’s Palette.
-It’s a place to sit down, paint and sip on your favorite drink.
-No prior artistic background is necessary to enjoy the experience.
+It’s a place to sit down and paint, while you sip on your favorite drink.
+One of the best aspects is that no prior artistic background is necessary to enjoy the experience.

 The establishment is nested inside the quaint and historic Miller Jackson Company Building on the north side of the canal.
 This section of the canal was originally the alignment of California Avenue, once a major thoroughfare in downtown Oklahoma City.